Your Purpose Lies at the Intersection of These 3 Things

 If you’re reading this, chances are you’re someone who wants to do well in your work, and be paid well for it.
 But you also want more than that.
 You want to feel that it serves some purpose greater than a paycheck or a position.

 Albert Einstein said, “Ever more today people have the means to live but not the meaning to live for.”
-That’s only become truer in recent decade.
-Research now confirms what many have long known: that only when our purpose for going to work transcends what we get from it to what we give through it, can we ever enjoy a deep sense of personal or professional fulfillment.
+That’s only become truer in recent decades.
+Research now confirms what many have long known: that only when our purpose for going to work transcends what we get from it to what we give through it can we ever enjoy a deep sense of personal or professional fulfillment.

 Having a sense of purpose in your work acts a little like the energy of light.
 Diffused, it has minimal strength.
 Concentrated, as through a laser beam, it can slice through steel.
 The clearer you are about your highest purpose in your life—your big why—the better you can channel your talents and time to make a meaningful mark on the world that leaves everyone, not just yourself, better off.